Workers' compensation and third-party litigation

 At the Blumenshine Law Group, we work closely with men and women employed throughout the Greater Chicago area, helping them understand the process and take the steps they need to help ensure their rights are protected so they can receive the benefits and compensation they deserve.

 For a free consultation about your work injury case, contact one of our experienced attorneys or call us at (312) 766-1000.
-We help people in Chicago, Cook County and all of Illinois.
+We help people in the state of Illinois.